VIDEO SURVEILLANCE POLICY CCAT

 CCAT processes the images in accordance with the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of these data and repealing the Directive 95/46 / EC (General Data Protection Regulation).

 The CCAT’s Closed-circuit television (CCTV) system can be subjected to periodic risk analysis for each surveillance camera.
 Based on the analyzes and with the objective of minimizing the monitoring of areas that are not relevant for the purposes envisaged, the location of the rooms and viewing angles can be modified, replaced or confirmed.

 The video surveillance policy is available and published on the CCAT website (www.ccat.ro).

 The system operator reviews the proportionality of the use of the video surveillance system on the protection of personal data every year.
 During these periodic reviews, you will appreciate whether:

-The periodic reviews will also cover other issues identified during the system’s operation, especially if CCAT SG’s video surveillance policy continues to comply with the laws and instructions in force and if it is complied with in practice.
+The periodic reviews will also cover other issues identified during the system’s operation, especially if CCAT’s video surveillance policy continues to comply with the laws and instructions in force and if it is complied with in practice.